aureamunoz/hello-world-fwless/README.md

 image: localhost:5000/hello-world-fwless:1.0-SNAPSHOT
 ```

-Finally, we can deploy the application by posting the manifest with the following command:
+Finally, we will deploy the application under the namespace `demo` using the yaml resources with the following command:

 ```
 kubectl create ns demo